cljung/b2c-msal-spa/README.md

 **index.js** - copy the entire `app.get("/hello"` hello method and change it to `app.get("/hello-write"` and change the scope to `Api.Write`

 ## Running the sample
-- Open two command prompts, one in the `spa` folder and one in the `api` folder.
+- Open two command prompts (that has nodejs in the path), one in the `spa` folder and one in the `api` folder.
 - In the `api` folder, run `npm install` and then `node index.js`.
 - In the `spa` folder, run `npm install` and then `node server.js`.
 - Finally, open a browser and navigate to [http://localhost:3000](http://localhost:3000) to start the SPA webapp.